Acta Obstetricia et Gynecologica Scandinavica

 The design of investigations, methods of analysis and the source of data should be described in sufficient detail to permit the study to be repeated by others and must include specification of all statistical methods.
 See also guidelines on www.Equator-network.org.
 Authors are asked to detail in the text, tables or figure legends (footnotes) which statistical test was used where, along with p-values.
 Odds ratios, relative risk and 95% confidence limits are preferred as measures of uncertainty.
 Give information on whether a trained biostatistician did work actively on the study and its evaluation in the Cover Letter, affiliations and/or Acknowledgments, as appropriate.

 Measurements should be expressed in SI units with the exception of blood pressure (mmHg).
 See also the IUB Biochemical Nomenclature on http://www.chem.qmw.ac.uk/iubmb/ for further information.
 Any abbreviations or acronyms used should be listed on a separate page after the abstract and defined at first use in the main body of the article.
 Use only widely accepted and conventional abbreviations.
 A list can be accessed here.
 Avoid abbreviations in the title and abstract.
 If an abbreviation appears four times or less in the manuscript it should not be used.

 Commercial names cannot be used in the title or abstract.
 Generic names of drugs should be used unless a proprietary name is directly relevant.
-Any specialised equipment, chemical or pharmaceutical product cited in the text must be accompanied by the manufacturer's location (town/country) and/or web-address.
+Any specialized equipment, chemical or pharmaceutical product cited in the text must be accompanied by the manufacturer's location (town, country) and/or manufacturer's web-address.